ucl-exoplanets/Spectra_Sensitivity_analysis/README.md

 ```
 python runfile.py
 ```
+Finer settings are available to edit via config.yml.

 ### Sensitivty test only
-For those who would like to apply sensitivity test on their own trained model , you may do so by:
+For those who would like to only apply sensitivity test on their own trained model , you may do so by:
 ```
 import sensitivity
 test_result = sensitivity.compute_sensitivty_org(